 “Place printed side down and allow to dry well.”

-Clear Coat can also be easily used to decoupage images, patterned paper, tissue paper, old letters, sheet music, etc. right onto your painted piece as well!
-It’s a great way to add a little surprise inside a drawer!
+Clear Coat can also be easily used to decoupage images, patterned paper, tissue paper, old letters, or sheet music right onto your painted piece as well!
+It’s a great way to add a little surprise inside a drawer.